 Virtue Fusion (Playtech)

 Virtue Fusion are by far the biggest and most well-known bingo software provider, not surprising considering they are part of the Playtech group.
-Huge resources, a massive catalogue of games, the biggest bingo community (>60k players daily) and the biggest brands associated (Ladbrokes, Coral, etc).
+Huge resources, a massive catalogue of games, the biggest bingo community (>60k players daily) and the biggest brands associated (Mecca, etc).
 Always developing and innovating the company are also famous themed games.

 This software company were born to make bingo games, although they also make some great casino games too.
 Gamesys have a unique style and catalogue of games and they run their own sites too, such as their original 2002 flagship brand, JackPotJoy.
 With carefully picked partners, top themed games and lots of jackpots around they won over a loyal fan base.

-When the company behind 888 Bingo launched back in the mid-1990's there were so few software providers around that the company created their own development division, known as Dragonfish.
+When the company behind 888 Bingo launched back in the mid-1990’s there were so few software providers around that the company created their own development division, known as Dragonfish.
 The proprietary software has been running now for decades and over this time they have created a customisable, user friendly games package with excellent loyalty, support and a big player community.
+In 2021 Dragonfish was sold to Broadway Gaming for around $50 million, Broadway have been operating bingo sites since 2010.

 Relax Gaming are a relatively new entrant to the world of bingo gaming online, launching in 2015.
-The group have delivered a very professional and smooth range of games and products, primarily provided through the Unibet group that includes Maria and the prize named Bingo.com.
+The group have delivered a very professional and smooth range of games and products, primarily provided through the Unibet group that includes the prize named Bingo.com.
 This is a network that will grow with new brands coming on board and early adopters will be very happy indeed.

 Jumpman entered the market back in 2011 with a focus on providing different types of bonuses, websites and games.
 Games are run on two networks, the 15 Network and the newer Wheel of Slots network.
 The provider powers over 30 different bingo sites and have become a big player in a relatively short space of time.
 The Guernsey based company have lots of free and social games.